kjolley/BIGSdb/README.txt

+v1.42.0: *Option to define schemes that can include locus presence in profile
+          definitions.
+         *Mutation and SNP detection tools added to annotate allele definitions.
+Mutation presence can be queried in locus-specific allele query interface.
-v1.41.3: *Add Kleborate plugin. v1.41.2: *Add choice of colour palettes to front-end and query dashboards. v1.41.1: *Option to define dashboard colours for specific field values.
+         *Add secure and httponly attributes to cookies. v1.41.3: *Add Kleborate plugin. v1.41.2: *Add choice of colour palettes to front-end and query dashboards. v1.41.1: *Option to define dashboard colours for specific field values.